-But on a certain day, at a certain time, they raised their hand or they walked down an aisle somewhere or they had maybe a little religious experience, and they intellectually agreed that Jesus was God and they intellectually agreed that He rose from the dead.
+But on a certain day, at a certain time, they raised their hand or they walked down in front of an aisle somewhere or they had maybe a little religious experience, and they intellectually agreed that Jesus was God and they intellectually agreed that He rose from the dead.

 He’s talking to a group of people whose morality and lifestyles are way away.
 He doesn’t assume they’re not in the faith.
 He’s not assuming there’s not a light in here.
 But he’s saying, “This is all I can see!
 And if this is all I can see, I’m looking at the fruit, some of you need to really ask, ‘Does this light live in me?’”

 What if it’s not?
-What if you’re one of those people who say, “Hey, Lord, Lord, I went to that Bible church and when the games weren’t on or when I didn’t have something for the weekends…”
+What if you’re one of those people that you say, “Hey, Lord, Lord, I went to that Bible church and when the games weren’t on or when I didn’t have something for the weekends…”

 What if He would say, “I never knew you.”
-Have an honest talk with God where you say, “If I’m not in, would You show me?”
+And so, I don’t want anyone to do anything other than have an honest talk with God where you say, “If I’m not in, would You show me?”
 Examine yourself.

-Why does doing good matter?
+Why does doing good, why does it matter?
 It matters because those outside of Christ, they need to see the light to know salvation is real.
 And it matters because if you have the light, it’ll show up.
 So you need to examine yourself.
 This doing good is big stuff in Scripture.

 The third reason we do good is because it reveals the priority of our lives, verse 13.
-Notice after he says, we say no to these things and we say yes, and by the way, that word “it teaches us,” it’s how a parent teaches a child.
+Notice after he says, we say no to these things and we say yes, and by the way, that word “it teaches us”, I love that word, just before we go on, “it teaches us”, it’s how a parent teaches a child.

-And then notice, while something is happening there’s a focus.
+And then notice it’s while something is happening there’s a focus.
 He says, “While we wait for the blessed hope – the appearing of the glory of our,” notice how Jesus is described, “our great God and Savior, Jesus Christ.”

 Now, up above, I think I had you circle the word “appearing.”
 Circle it down here, it’s the same word.
 And what’s interesting, what he’s saying is, “There was all this darkness and then grace burst and light came into the world,” he says, “There’s an appearing or an epiphany of grace!”